markpattison/map-demo/README.md

-# SAFE Template
+# map-demo
-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
-It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
-If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?
+This project is part of the [F# Advent Calendar in English 2020](https://sergeytihon.com/2020/10/22/f-advent-calendar-in-english-2020/).

+In this walkthrough I'll show how to quickly and easily visualise data on an interactive map using [F#](https://fsharp.org/), [Leaflet](https://leafletjs.com/) and the [SAFE Stack](https://safe-stack.github.io/).

+See it in action at [http://www.markpattison.net/mapdemo/].

 ## Install pre-requisites
 You'll need to install the following pre-requisites in order to build SAFE applications